osirrc/osirrc2019/index.md

 These guidelines are also being adopted by the SIGIR community, which has recently established [a task force to determine how to implement them for IR](http://sigir.org/wp-content/uploads/2018/07/p004.pdf).

-OSIRRC 2019 aims to address the replicability challenge for ad hoc document retrieval.
-That is, how can we make it easy for others to replicate our results?
-Trivially, replicability ensures repeatability, and is a stepping stone toward reproducibility.

-Our vision is to build Docker-based infrastructure for replicating results on standard ad hoc test collections (newswire, web, etc.).
-A future paper, for example, might be paired with a Docker image whose execution yields the results presented in the paper.
-However, to maximize the impact of these Docker images, the following would be desirable:

-1. These Docker images should follow some common specification, with "hooks" for indexing, training, retrieval, etc. The development of this specification should involve a community process.

-2. There needs to be evaluation infrastructure that calls the "hooks" above for multiple images to perform aggregation and analyses, for example, to populate a leaderboard or to evaluate the images on a blind held-out test set.
+This workshop tackles the replicability challenge for _ad hoc_ document retrieval, with three explicit goals:

+1. Develop a common Docker specification to support images that capture systems performing _ad hoc_ retrieval experiments on standard test collections.
+The solution that we have developed is known as ``the jig''.

+2. Build a curated library of Docker images that work with the jig to capture a diversity of systems and retrieval models.

+3. Explore the possibility of broadening our efforts to include additional tasks, diverse evaluation methodologies, and other benchmarking initiatives.

-Participants in OSIRRC 2019 will help build consensus on the Docker specifications and contribute Docker images that conform to the agreed-upon specifications.
-The organizers, potentially with help from the community, will build the evaluation infrastructure.
+Participants in OSIRRC 2019 help in building consensus on the Docker specifications and contribute Docker images that conform to the agreed-upon specifications.

 Interested individuals and teams are requested to email osirrc2019-organizers@googlegroups.com for more details or directly join the Google groups osirrc2019@googlegroups.com.

 # Contributions

-We are solicited two kinds of contributions from the community:
+We solicited two kinds of contributions from the community:

 #### Participation in the replicability challenge and related "docker paper"